-Trade Controls Handbook and Policies on the Intranet
+Trade Controls Handbook

 Q Recently, one of my customers asked whether some employees in their organization who work in a sanctioned country could subscribe to one of our online software products.
 Can we add them as subscribers since we wouldn't be exporting a physical product?